ofiwg/libfabric/man/fi_poll.3.md

 ## fi_control

-The fi_control call is used to access provider or implementation specific details of a fids that support blocking calls, such as wait sets, completion queues, counters, and event queues.
-Access to the wait set or fid should be serialized across all calls when fi_control is invoked, as it may redirect the implementation of wait set operations.
+The fi_control call is used to access provider or implementation specific details of a fids that support blocking calls, such as completion queues, counters, and event queues.
+Access to the fid should be serialized across all calls when fi_control is invoked, as it may redirect the implementation of wait set operations.
 The following control commands are usable with a wait set or fid.

 *FI_GETWAIT (void \*\*)*
-: This command allows the user to retrieve the low-level wait object associated with a wait set or fid.
-The format of the wait set is specified during wait set creation, through the wait set attributes.
+: This command allows the user to retrieve the low-level wait object associated with a fid.
+The format of the wait object is specified during its creation, through the corresponding attributes.
 The fi_control arg parameter should be an address where a pointer to the returned wait object will be written.
-This should be an 'int *' for FI_WAIT_FD, 'struct fi_mutex_cond' for FI_WAIT_MUTEX_COND, or 'struct fi_wait_pollfd' for FI_WAIT_POLLFD.
+This should be an 'int *' for FI_WAIT_FD.
   Support for FI_GETWAIT is provider specific.

 *FI_GETWAITOBJ (enum fi_wait_obj \*)*
-: This command returns the type of wait object associated with a wait set or fid.
+: This command returns the type of wait object associated with a fid.

 # RETURN VALUES